KMKfw/kmk_firmware/docs/split_keyboards.md

     data_pin2=None,  # Second uart pin to allow 2 way communication target_left=True,  # Assumes that left will be the one on USB.
-Set to folse if it will be the right uart_flip=True,  # Reverses the RX and TX pins if both are provided )
+Set to folse if it will be the right uart_flip=True,  # Reverses the RX and TX pins if both are provided use_pio=False,  # Use RP2040 PIO implementation of UART.
+Required if you want to use other pins than RX/TX )

 ```